 Admissions and Records

 Fullerton College offers students enrolled in K-12 the opportunity to enroll in advanced scholastic or vocational work as Special Admit Students.
 Enrollment is for “advanced scholastic or vocational work” and NOT for pre-college level math, English and reading courses offered by local high schools.
-Download and print the required Special Admissions Packet and the Health Services Form.
+Download and print the required Special Admit Form and the Health Services Form.

 Special Admit Students will be blocked from registering until these two forms are completed and submitted to the Fullerton College Admissions and Records Office and Health Services Office, respectively.

 - All acceptable college credit courses are listed in the college catalog.
 Students are required to meet the stated prerequisites.